catamphetamine/imageboard/README.md

   // Maximum video attachment duration (in seconds) in a thread on the board (a board-wide setting).
   // Only present for `4chan.org`.
   maxVideoAttachmentDuration: number?,

-  // Maximum total attachments size in a thread on the board (a board-wide setting).
-  // Only present for `4chan.org` or `2ch.hk`.
-  maxAttachmentsSize: number?,

   // Create new thread cooldown.
   // Only present for `4chan.org`.